 Nevertheless, the intersection cohomology groups $IH^j(M_{d,\chi}, \Q)$ behave as well as cohomology of a smooth projective variety \cite{MR572580,MR696691,MR751966}.
 We denote by $Ie(M_{d,\chi})$ the corresponding intersection topological Euler characteristic.
 According to \cite[Corollary 6.1.3]{bousseau2019scattering}, the intersection Euler characteristic is positive: $Ie(M_{d,\chi}) \in \Z_{>0}$.
 For every $d \in \Z_{>0}$ and $\chi \in \Z$, we define

-We will prove that the invariants $\Omega_{d,\chi}^{\PP^2}$ are the Donaldson-Thomas invariants for one-dimension sheaves on the Calabi-Yau 3-fold $K_{\PP^2}$ \cite{MR2951762}.
-Conjecture \cite[Conjecture 6.20]{MR2951762} on the $\chi$-independence of Donaldson-Thomas invariants of one-dimensional sheaves is known for $K_{\PP^2}$, by combination of \cite{MR2264664, MR2892766, MR2215440, MR2250076} (see also \cite[Appendix A]{MR3861701}).
+We will prove that the invariants $\Omega_{d,\chi}^{\PP^2}$ are the Donaldson-Thomas invariants for one-dimensional sheaves on the Calabi-Yau 3-fold $K_{\PP^2}$ \cite{MR2951762}.
+The conjecture \cite[Conjecture 6.20]{MR2951762} on the $\chi$-independence of Donaldson-Thomas invariants of one-dimensional sheaves was proved for $K_{\PP^2}$, by combination of \cite{MR2264664, MR2892766, MR2215440, MR2250076} (see also \cite[Appendix A]{MR3861701}).
 Therefore, we have the following result.